Herzekiah Andrew Shanu

-Herzekiah Andrew Shanu (1858 – July 1905) was a 19th-century African photographer born in Lagos, modern-day Nigeria.
+Herzekiah Andrew Shanu (1858 – July 1905) was a 19th-century Nigerian photographer born in Lagos, modern-day Nigeria.
 In the Congo Free State he later operated a photography studio in the then-capital Boma and was active in a campaign against abuses by Belgian authorities.

 Early years

 Shanu was a Yoruba man, originally from Lagos in what is now Nigeria.
 He was educated at the Church Missionary Society Grammar School, and later in the Training Institute for Teachers, at the end of which he graduated as a teacher.
 For a few years, he taught at a Lagos Primary School.
 In 1884, he entered the colonial service of the Congo Free State as a clerk, eventually rising to the rank of district sub-commissioner, serving as a French to English translator in the office of the governor-general in Boma.
 Establishing himself in Boma, then the capital, he then opened a general store and photographic studio.
 In 1894, he traveled to Antwerp to attend the Exposition Internationale d'Anvers.
 Some of his photographs were published in Le Congo illustré.
 In 1900, he demonstrated his loyalty to the Congo Free State by supporting the authorities during a mutiny by the Force Publique.